-If you get stuck feeling unmotivated, you’ll breathe a sigh of relief to learn there are simple, yet high impact, changes that will steer you back on track.
+If you get stuck feeling unmotivated, you’ll breathe a sigh of relief to learn that there are simple, yet high-impact changes that will steer you back on track.

 This is not as easy to do if you feel like you’re unsuccessfully playing dodgeball in most areas of your life.
-Practice short bursts of radical acceptance paired with looking for fine threads of your day you are grateful for that bring you happiness.
+Practice short bursts of radical acceptance, and look for fine threads in your day that you are grateful for and that bring you happiness.

-It will feel strange at first but with time your brain’s neuro-circuitry gets fitting in focusing on what motivates and inspires you.
+It will feel strange at first but with time, your brain’s neuro-circuitry will start focusing on what motivates and inspires you.

 Start practicing this exercise at times during the day when you feel okay, so then when rough times hit, your ability to rebound will be more automatic.
 However, you need to practice if you want to effectively regain your motivation for success.

 Before you know it, your battles will become like a walk in the park!